samssausages/proxmox_scripts_fixes/cloud-init/readme.md

 - Configures VM with rsyslog and forwards to Graylog server using rsyslog
 - Make sure you set your syslog IP address in the .yml file, or it will use the default IP to try and forward to.
 - Installs & configrues logrotate

+Note: you must add the ip to your syslog and gelf server in the graylog file.